The piston effect in supercritical fluids investigated via a reversible-irreversible vector field splitting-based explicit time integration scheme: Conclusions and outlook

 The increasing spread of technologies operating with supercritical fluids requires a deeper understanding and more accurate calculations of the appearing coupled thermomechanical phenomena.
 In supercritical fluids, due to the relative large thermal expansion, mechanical and thermal processes can be intensively coupled, causing both diffusive and dispersive wave propagation in the medium.
 To develop and test novel numerical methods supported by physics, the piston effect proves to be a well-suited benchmark problem.
 Although several built-in time integration algorithms exist in commercial simulation tools, reliable numerical treatment of multiple time scale problems is a serious challenge for them, raising the need for novel self-developed numerical schemes.

 During preparing the numerical procedure introduced here, we have reviewed the governing equations of linearized thermoacoustics, addressing thermodynamical questions such as entropy-preserving and entropy-increasing contributions.
 We have then developed a second-order accurate, fully explicit numerical time integration scheme for the linearized equations of thermoacoustics.
 The method is based on the splitting of the generating vector field of the spatially semi-discretized equations into reversible and irreversible -- \ie entropy-preserving and entropy-increasing -- contributions.
 The method is applicable for nonlinear equations, too.
 Within the framework of linear partial differential equations, this procedure leads to the numerical splitting of the governing equations into wave and heat equations, therefore, these separated parts can be numerically integrated according to their own individual mathematical properties.
-Since the presented method is fully explicit, treating material nonlinearities does not cause any particular complications, material properties should be considered as functions of the state variables and should be evaluated at the appropriate time instant, when values of the state variables are already known.
-Nonlinear treatment of thermofluid dynamical problems leads to the emergence of the convective terms, however, we do not expect any extra complications at this time, an accurate scheme developed to solve the advection equation can be implemented into the sequence of splitting steps.
-The generalization of the method to 3 spatial dimensions can be done directly along the lines of \cite{pozsar2020four}.
-A further advantage of the developed scheme is that the discrete problem can be formulated by finite difference equations, which methods are successfully implemented on GPUs and offer an attractive tool for fluid dynamical simulations \cite{pekkila2017methods}.
-Implementing finite difference methods on GPU can offer about 5 times speed-up compared to implementing finite element methods on the same GPU \cite{arduino2021gpuaccelerated}.